 Judo is an internationally renowned grappling style of martial arts that originated in Japan.
 Even though Judo means the “gentle way” in Japanese, the application of its throwing techniques could be devastating and render a person unconscious in hand-to-hand combat.
-No one grappling art is complete—one art will focus more on certain aspects of grappling than the other.
-It is exactly that reason that it is beneficial to cross-train several different grappling arts.
-The two most popular grappling arts to crosstrain is Judo and Jiu Jitsu.
-This article talks about the benefits of crosstraining Judo for Jiu Jitsu.
+This article describes how Judo techniques and concepts can benefit Jiu Jitsu practitioners.

 Falling and Rolling Techniques